Today is day nine in our two-week Christmas series: Organizing Your Way to a Simple Christmas: Baking

 - Check your supplies.
 Double-check that you have all of the ingredients for each recipe — and in the quantities you need — before you start.
 Surely I’m not the only one who has gotten halfway through a recipe only to realize someone has used up half of the eggs, and now I don’t have enough!

 - Use parchment paper.
 If you’re making a lot of cookies at once, line your cookie sheets with parchment paper so you can quickly slide the cookies off and put a new batch in the oven.

 - Make a game plan for your baking days.
 Look at prep times, bake times, etc. For example, Shaina from Food for My Family suggests making dough that needs to chill first so that you can work on other cookies while it chills.
 She also suggests starting with the cookies that bake at the lowest ingredient so that you can increase the temperature in your oven as you go rather than having to wait on it to cool down.

 - Clean up as you go.
-As Shaina says, it’s much easier to clean up gooey messes than to wait until they’re hard and crusty!
+As Shaina says, cleaning up gooey messes is much easier than waiting until they’re hard and crusty!
 Aimee from Under the High Chair recently shared her “clean as you go” method on The Art of Simple as well.